xlab-ub/mlmodelscope-api/README.md

 It is possible to debug the API endpoints while they run in a container (this can be useful to test behavior when the API is running on a Docker network alongside ML agents.)
-By default the API service is built from the `docker/Dockerfile.api-debug` Dockerfile.
+To enable debugging in the container, run the API from the `docker/Dockerfile.api-debug` Dockerfile.
 This Dockerfile creates a container that runs the API app with the [Delve](https://github.com/go-delve/delve) debugger attached.
 Delve listens on port 2345, which is exposed to the host machine.
 The API itself will not begin running until a debugging client is attached to Delve.